TheTrueKoschei/Military-Coding-Club/README.md

 ---

-## 📖 How to Use
+## How to Use

 ```
 1. Launch the app  ──►  2.
 Upload a .nc file  ──►  3.
 Select a variable  ──►  4.
-Explore!
+Explore
 ```

 1. **Open the app** — the landing page greets you with an upload prompt